Frequently asked questions about

 The Ohio Department of Insurance published Bulletin 2018-05 in October 2018, outlining rules for short-term health insurance in Ohio.
 The bulletin notes that while short-term plan duration can extend up to 364 days, the plans must be “one-time” policies in order to be exempt from many of the state’s rules for sickness and accident policies.
 The Department confirmed that “one-time” means that the plans cannot be renewable.

 However, it is possible to apply for a new short-term policy after the first one ends.
-And some of the insurers that offer short-term plans in Ohio allow consumers to buy three consecutive policies (each with terms up to 364 days) all at one time, with the second and third policies scheduled to take effect after the first and second policies end.
+And if an insurer chooses to do so, they can allow consumers to buy three consecutive policies (each with terms up to 364 days) all at one time, with the second and third policies scheduled to take effect after the first and second policies end.

 Until October 2, 2018, federal regulations limited short-term health insurance plans to no more than three months in duration, and prohibited renewals.
-But new rules finalized by the Trump administration in 2018 allow for much longer short-term plans, unless a state imposes its own restrictions.
+Rules finalized by the Trump administration in 2018 allowed for much longer short-term plans, unless a state imposes its own restrictions.

 Bulletin 2018-05 clarifies that even non-renewable short-term health insurance in Ohio must comply with certain state requirements, including (but not limited to):